 Is There a Shortage of HVAC Technicians?

-Experienced HVAC technicians are increasingly sought after because of the current shortage in the industry.
-This discrepancy is the result of several factors, including an aging workforce and competition from other industries.
+Experienced HVAC technicians are increasingly sought after because of an industry shortage of labor.
+This shortage is because of several things, such as more retirements and competition from other industries.
 Many younger people also pursue college degrees rather than a licensed trade like HVAC.

 Is HVAC a Hard Career?

-• Work in awkward settings, like tight or dirty spaces.
+• Work in uncomfortable settings, including tight or dusty spaces.

 • Work evenings, weekends and overtime throughout peak demand.